pesalerno/Pseudacris-island-genomics/README.md

-# Pseudacris-island-genomics
+# Pseudacris/Xantusia-island-genomics
 Following workflow is for processing raw data from RADseq libraries.
 Two "sets" of libraries were made, one with higher depth of coverage and paired-end reads, and another with lower coverage and single-end.
 The higher coverage reads will be used for generating a reference genome.
 Thus, this pipeline actually runs Stacks three separate times:
 - First: denovo_map for paired-end reads (Step 1.4)
 - Second: ref_map for single-end reads (Step 3)
 - Third: rxstacks for fixing genotyping errors with population statistics (Step 4).

-## Step 1: de-multiplexing
+##Step 1: de-multiplexing

 ######1.1.
 De-multiplex each library individually
 De-multiplexing was done with program [process_radtags](http://creskolab.uoregon.edu/stacks/comp/process_radtags.php) individually for each library within its directory, and renamed with sample names within Stacks ([here](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/barcodes-1933.txt) is an example barcodes file).